novika-lang/novika/README.md

 Novika is an interpreted programming language, somewhat related to Forth, Red/Rebol, Self, and Lisp.

-This branch is the most recent (10th) prototype implementation of Novika.
+* This branch is the most recent (10th) prototype implementation of Novika.

-This implementation is slow (very slow) and buggy.
-Currently, it can't even be used for experimentation, let alone production.
-Mainly due to core components being relatively undeveloped/unexplored.
+* The implementation is slow (very slow) and buggy.

+* The repository is unorganized, but significant progress has been made in organizing it.

-The repository is unorganized.
-Code is raw and naïve at times.
+* Code is raw and naïve at times.
 Beware.
+Also it's a monument to my love for `protected getters`.

-Help if you can.
+* Help if you can.
 Poke around.
 There is little docs on the language itself, so explore and infer :)

-For an example of Novika code, see `basis.nk`, and observe how it gradually grows the language's vocabulary.
+## What does it look like?

+For an example of Novika code, see `hello.nk`, `playground.nk`, as well as Novika files found in `core`, etc. There is documentation there, but it uses some Novika terms which remain undocumented or require clarification (mainly because I'm also just exploring the language, so explaining it will require some time).
+Also, there is a lot of implicit expectations in code (this would be partially resolved later with a dynamic (runtime) type check system), and in docs too.

+## Syntax highlighting

+There's a `sublime-syntax` file in `syn/`, for Sublime Text (I used ST 3).

+## Pros/cons

+It so happens that I have been writing Novika code from time to time, so here's what I can say.

+### Pros

+It's too early to say.
+Brevity?
+Homoiconicity squared?
+I. e., runtime homoiconicity too?
+WTF?

+### Cons

+* Novika is one of the purest expressions of dynamism (or, more specifically, *doesn't-give-a-f\*ck-ism*), on par with maybe Forth, but in Forth it's more dangerous because it can make your computer explode (I'm joking, of course).
+Note that I only learned a bit of Forth's philosophy, and haven't written even a line of it for myself.
+* If you write bad code, it'll break somewhere else, and throw you a hundred-line-long stack trace.
+At least it really shows where the error happened HUH?
+* You'll have to train your intuition to find where an error occured (you'd be able to do it in one-two months), because *Novika doesn't show nor store line numbers and filenames*
+  :) Maybe this will change, I mean it must change!
+* Your brain will explode trying to keep track of the stack, them Forth critics say.
+In Novika, you'd also have to keep track of the so-called *cursor*, and, if that sounds easy, of the block that's used as the stack.
+Two-three months for this.
+* Some words open your blocks with a new stack (e.g., `loop`), and some do not (e.g., `br`).
+This is mostly documented (and must be!), but sometimes may still cause a lot of confusion.

+**Remember these are the language's cons**, not its complete description.

 ## Language notes